 The hilly areas of Nepal with moderate climate throughout the year also provide a list of activities to entertain the adrenaline junkies and quiet, nature lovers alike.

-With this scenic flights to mount everest, you get to explore the diverse topography, nature, and the mountain escapes in a short period of time.
+With this scenic flights around mount Everest from Kathmandu, you get to explore the diverse topography, nature, and the mountain escapes in a short period of time.

 Known as one of the most exciting adventure sports all over the world, rafting is another sport in the rivers of this region with strong current and dangerous rapids and curves.